lassounski/power-of-attorney/README.md

 ```

 ### Assumptions and thoughts
 * Authorization/Authentication should be in place to allow only users that own their accounts to give grants to other users.
+Could be implemented using Spring Security's JWT or OAuth2.
 * Core logic 100% covered by tests.
 * Endpoints with Spring validation for clear communication to the user of the API.
 * Expected to run on JDK 11.
 * Do not execute the integration tests together with the application running since the Embedded MongoDB is the same instance.
+* No cascading operations on Account changes are present for simplicity.
+Thus, in the case of Account balance updates, all the PowerOfAttorney that reference that Account would have to be updated as well.